circuit-circus/semeion_client/readme.md

 ## Install instructions
 Clone project and install node modules.

 Create a `config.js` file.
-It should include the following:
+It should look like the following:

-    var configs = {
+    module.exports = {
       brokerIp : '',
       semeionId : ''
     }